mwat56/Nele/README.md

 * `/il/` (init list): Assuming you configured the `hashfile` INI-/commandline-option this shows you a simple HTML form by which you can start a background process re-initialising the hashlist.
 It clears the current list and reads all postings to extract the #hashtags and @mentions.
 _Note_: You will barely (if ever) need this option; it's mostly a debugging aid.
-* `/pv/` (pageView): Assuming you set the `pageview` INI-/commandline-option to `true` this shows you a simple HTML form by which you can start a background process checking all postings for page preview images.
+* `/pv/` (preview): Assuming you set the `Screenshot` INI-/commandline-option to `true` this shows you a simple HTML form by which you can start a background process checking all postings for page preview/screenshot images.
 Again, this was implemented as a debugging aid and you won't usually use this option.
 * `/rp/4567890abcdef123` lets you remove (delete) the article/posting identified by `4567890abcdef123` altogether.
 _Note_ that there's no `undo` feature: Once you've deleted an article/posting it's gone.
 * `/share/https://some.host.domain/somepage` lets you share another page URL.
-Whatever you write after the initial `/share/` is considered a remote URL, and a new article will be created and shown for you to edit.
+Whatever you write after the initial `/share/` is assumed to be a remote URL, and a new article will be created and shown for you to edit.
 * `/si/` (store image): This shows you a simple HTML form by which you can upload image files into your `/img/` directory.
 Once the upload is done you (i.e. the user) will be presented an edit page in which the uploaded image is used.
 * `/ss/` (store static): This shows you a simple HTML form by which you can upload static files into your `/static/` directory.